MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-custom-status.md

 When you delete a status, it's no longer available in your status list.
 You don't see the deleted status as an option when you perform check-ins.
 However, we preserve the history in your dataset and check-in history for up to 12 deleted statuses.

-If a goal uses a status that is then deleted, we preserve the goal’s deleted status until you change it, either by editing or by a check-in.
-For example, in the following image, you see that the status **Line Down** is no longer available in the status list, but we don't remove the goal statuses that use that status.
+If a metric uses a status that is then deleted, we preserve the goal’s deleted status until you change it, either by editing or by a check-in.
+For example, in the following image, you see that the status **Line Down** is no longer available in the status list, but we don't remove the metric statuses that use that status.

 :::image type="content" source="media/service-goals-custom-status/power-bi-custom-statuses-deleted.png" alt-text="A view of the edit status pane open.":::